Diptime/iCODERbootstrap/README.md

 For the backend of the website ,firebase has been used.
 The Firebase Realtime Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.
-The database has been used to store the queries coming from the user and also
+The database has been used to store the queries coming from the user and also for registering the users to the website.

 Some snapshots for reference have been attached below :